 Whole Wheat Sesame Noodles with Spicy Peanut-Sriracha Sauce

 I use whole wheat spaghetti to make these delicious Whole Wheat Sesame Noodles with Spicy Peanut Sauce.
-Use the Diet-Type Index to find more low-glycemic recipes like this one.
+Use Pasta Recipes to find more low-glycemic recipes like this one.

 If you normally come to my blog from Pinterest or Facebook, or from a link somewhere on the web, you may have never seen the Kalyn’s Kitchen home page where there are three photos that display a rotating selection of recipes from the Low-Carb, Keto, and Low-Glycemic sections of the recipe index.
 The section for Low-Glycemic recipes is where you’ll find things like these Whole Wheat Sesame Noodles with Spicy Peanut-Sriracha Sauce; a recipe I first discovered on a blog called Everything Rachel Ray back in 2008.